Organizational Leadership

 The graduate certificate in Strategic Innovation and Change is offered online or on campus at the University of Denver in the evenings, or in a combination of both, to meet the needs of busy adults.

 Students learn tactical innovation and change management using vision, values, and mission as an overall guide.
-Led by professional practitioners who work in the fields in which they teach, classes provide professionals the skills to manage change, encourage innovation, and develop effective strategic initiatives while fulfilling an organization's mission.
+Led by professional practitioners who work in the fields in which they teach, classes provide professionals the skills to manage change, encourage innovation, manage projects and develop effective strategic initiatives while fulfilling an organization's mission.

 Students will also gain additional skills and knowledge in organizational leadership through elective coursework.
 Credits earned through this graduate certificate may apply toward a master's degree in Organizational Leadership.